[From Manx Quarterly, #9 1910]

 Mr Caugherty : This will supply all the lower levels.

 The Town Clerk: And will do away with Ballacain, in which the water is doubtful.
 The only doubtful stream in the system is Ballacottier, which serves Ballacain reservoir, and which passes through agricultural land.
-This will do away with th" necessity of drawing on it.
+This will do away with the necessity of drawing on it.
 Alderman.
 Corlett said that the cost of a main from Parkfield to connect that reservoir was £240-that was for a six inch main.
 The cost of a main from Ballaquayle would be something more than £200, and they were not able to say what the cost of the ashphalting would be until tenders were received.
-The whole scheme would Post, about £1,000.
+The whole scheme would cost, about £1,000.
 The cost of the alternative scheme-a second main. from Baldwin-would be £8000.

 Captain Moughtin : And way-leave.

-After further examination of the empty reservoir the party again took to the traps and dnrovtie byway of Glencrutchery and Hillberry to the Clypse and Kerrowdhoo.
-The supply at water in these reservoirs gave general satisfaction. .In Clypse there are at present 24 million gallons, and in Kerrowdhoo 52 million gallons of water The watershed for t ere supplies is over 700 acres in extent, and Alderman Corlett said that the Water Committee were paying particular attention to the whole of it.
+After further examination of the empty reservoir the party again took to the traps and drove by way of Glencrutchery and Hillberry to the Clypse and Kerrowdhoo.
+The supply at water in these reservoirs gave general satisfaction. .In Clypse there are at present 24 million gallons, and in Kerrowdhoo 52 million gallons of water The watershed for these supplies is over 700 acres in extent, and Alderman Corlett said that the Water Committee were paying particular attention to the whole of it.
 They were constantly inspecting the farmsteads in the neighbourhood. and they had removed any cause for suspicion The trouble that arose last year, he proceeded, arose largely through the Clypse reservoir getting too low.
 During August they had only about three million gallons in the two reservoirs, and as for Clypse, it was practically empty.
 In order to avoid that in future, they would use as much as possible from the other sources.

 Mr Caugherty : We practically only draw on this for Onchan.

-The Town Clerk explained, in answer to Councillor Gray; that the slight turbidity noticeable that morning, was due to the flushing of the, previous evening..
+The Town Clerk explained, in answer to Councillor Gray; that the slight turbidity noticeable that morning, was due to the flushing of the previous evening..
 They would not adopt Mr Hill's method of flushing until the winter.
-By this means the, whole system would be thoroughly flushed and not scoured, starting with the dead ends.
+By this means the whole system would be thoroughly flushed and not scoured, starting with the dead ends.

 Alderman Corlett added that the committee had only had time for one official flushing, and had not had. a fair chance of giving Mr Hill's method a fair trial.
-He was :satisfied it would be very successful.
-If they had had time to have had three or four flushings, as suggested by Mr Hill; he drought the pipes would have been thoroughly cleaned.
+He was satisfied it would be very successful.
+If they had had time to have had three or four flushings, as suggested by Mr Hill; he thought the pipes would have been thoroughly cleaned.
 The one flushing they had had turned out very satisfactorily indeed.

 The Town Clerk, in reply to a Councillor, who asked was it advisable to run off the water when these was turbidity, said that the committee's intention was to leave things as quiet as possible at present.